cfu288/mere-medical/apps/docs/docs/FAQ.md

 ## Who Owns Mere Medical?

 Mere Medical is an open-source project that is owned by the community.
 Mere Medical is not a company.
-The project is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) and is free to use and modify.
+The project is licensed under the [MIT License](https://opensource.org/license/mit) and is free to use and modify.

-The primary maintainer is [Christopher Fu](https://cfu288.com), a medical student and ex-software engineer who started the project in 2022.
+The primary maintainer is [Christopher Fu](https://cfu288.com), a medical resident and ex-software engineer who started the project in 2022.

 ## Is Mere Medical HIPAA Compliant?